svlentink/terraform-provider-manageiq/README.md

 Status: alpha

-Ordering of a VM works, tested on CFME.
+Ordering and deleting of a VM works, tested on CFME.

 Please fork this repo. and expand/improve it.